afrind/warp-draft/draft-ietf-moq-transport.md

 Given sufficient out of band information, it is valid for a subscriber to send a SUBSCRIBE or FETCH message to a publisher (including a relay) without any previous MoQT messages besides SETUP.
-However, SUBSCRIBE_ANNOUNCES and ANNOUNCE messages provide an in-band means of discovery of publishers for a namespace or track.
+However, the PUBLISH and SUBSCRIBE messages provide an in-band means of discovery of publishers for a namespace or track.

 The syntax of these messages is described in {{message}}.

-## Subscribing to Announcements
+## Subscribing to Publishes

-If the subscriber is aware of a namespace of interest, it can send SUBSCRIBE_ANNOUNCES to publishers/relays it has established a session with.
-The recipient of this message will send any relevant ANNOUNCE or UNANNOUNCE messages for that namespace, or more specific part of that namespace.
+If the subscriber is aware of a namespace of interest, it can send SUBSCRIBE with that namespace and Forwarding Mode=1 to publishers/relays it has established a session with.
+The recipient of this message will send any relevant PUBLISH messages for that namespace, or more specific part of that namespace.

-A publisher MUST send exactly one SUBSCRIBE_ANNOUNCES_OK or SUBSCRIBE_ANNOUNCES_ERROR in response to a SUBSCRIBE_ANNOUNCES.
+A publisher MUST send exactly one SUBSCRIBE_OK or SUBSCRIBE_ERROR in response to this SUBSCRIBE.
 The subscriber SHOULD close the session with a protocol error if it detects receiving more than one.

-The receiver of a SUBSCRIBE_ANNOUNCES_OK or SUBSCRIBE_ANNOUNCES_ERROR ought to forward the result to the application, so the application can decide which other publishers to contact, if any.
+The receiver of a SUBSCRIBE_OK or SUBSCRIBE_ERROR ought to forward the result to the application, so the application can decide which other publishers to contact, if any.

-An UNSUBSCRIBE_ANNOUNCES withdraws a previous SUBSCRIBE_ANNOUNCES.
-It does not prohibit the receiver (publisher) from sending further ANNOUNCE messages.
+An UNSUBSCRIBE withdraws a previous SUBSCRIBE.
+It does not prohibit the receiver (publisher) from sending further PUBLISH messages.

-## Announcements
+## Publishes

-A publisher MAY send ANNOUNCE messages to any subscriber.
-An ANNOUNCE indicates to the subscriber that the publisher has a single track available, or one or more tracks available in a namespace.
-A subscriber MAY send SUBSCRIBE or FETCH for a track without having received an ANNOUNCE for it.
+A publisher MAY send PUBLISH messages to any subscriber.
+A PUBLISH indicates to the subscriber that the publisher has a single track available, or one or more tracks available in a namespace.
+A subscriber MAY send SUBSCRIBE or FETCH for a track without having received an PUBLISH for it.

-If a publisher is authoritative for a given track or namespace, or is a relay that has received an authorized ANNOUNCE for that namespace from an upstream publisher, it MUST send an ANNOUNCE to any subscriber that has subscribed to ANNOUNCE for that namespace, or a more generic set including that namespace.
-A publisher MAY send the ANNOUNCE to any other subscriber.
+If a publisher is authoritative for a given track or namespace, or is a relay that has received an authorized PUBLISH for that namespace from an upstream publisher, it MUST send a PUBLISH to any subscriber that has subscribed to that namespace, or a more generic set including that namespace.
+A publisher MAY send the PUBLISH to any other subscriber, but a relay MUST NOT send a PUBLISH without an authorized SUBSCRIBE first.

-An endpoint SHOULD NOT, however, send an ANNOUNCE advertising a namespace or track that exactly matches a namespace for which the peer sent an earlier ANNOUNCE (i.e. an ANNOUNCE ought not to be echoed back to its sender).
+An endpoint SHOULD NOT, however, send a PUBLISH advertising a namespace or track that exactly matches a namespace for which the peer sent an earlier PUBLISH (i.e. a PUBLISH ought not to be echoed back to its sender).

-The receiver of an ANNOUNCE_OK or ANNOUNCE_ERROR SHOULD report this to the application.
-A subscriber MUST send exactly one ANNOUNCE_OK or ANNOUNCE_ERROR in response to an ANNOUNCE.
+The receiver of an PUBLISH_OK or PUBLISH_ERROR SHOULD report this to the application.
+A subscriber MUST send exactly one PUBLISH_OK or PUBLISH_ERROR in response to a PUBLISH.
 The publisher SHOULD close the session with a protocol error if it receives more than one.

-An UNANNOUNCE message withdraws a previous ANNOUNCE, although it is not a protocol error for the subscriber to send a SUBSCRIBE or FETCH message after receiving an UNANNOUNCE.
+A SUBSCRIBE_DONE message terminates a PUBLISH of a track or of a namespace.

-A subscriber can send ANNOUNCE_CANCEL to revoke acceptance of an ANNOUNCE, for example due to expiration of authorization credentials.
-The message enables the publisher to ANNOUNCE again with refreshed authorization, or discard associated state.
-After receiving an ANNOUNCE_CANCEL, the publisher does not send UNANNOUNCE.
+A subscriber can send UNSUBSCRIBE to revoke acceptance of a PUBLISH, for example due to expiration of authorization credentials.
+The message enables the publisher to PUBLISH again with refreshed authorization, or discard associated state.
+After receiving an UNSUBSCRIBE, the publisher does not send SUBSCRIBE_DONE.

-While ANNOUNCE indicates to relays how to connect publishers and subscribers, it is not a full-fledged routing protocol and does not protect against loops and other phenomena.
-In particular, ANNOUNCE SHOULD NOT be used to find paths through richly connected networks of relays.
+While PUBLISH indicates to relays how to connect publishers and subscribers, it is not a full-fledged routing protocol and does not protect against loops and other phenomena.
+In particular, PUBLISH SHOULD NOT be used to find paths through richly connected networks of relays.

 A subscriber MAY send a SUBSCRIBE or FETCH for a track to any publisher.
-If it has accepted an ANNOUNCE for that track, or with a namespace that exactly matches the namespace for that track, it SHOULD only request it from the senders of those ANNOUNCE messages.
+If it has an established namespace SUBSCRIPTION with Forward Mode=1, however, it SHOULD wait for PUBLISH messages from the publisher.
+If it has an established namespace subscription with a namespace that exactly matches the namespace of a track which has Forward Mode=0, it SHOULD only request it from the senders of those PUBLISH messages.

 # Priorities {#priorities}